 Be aware of how users move around the website!
 Often, mobile sites will have fewer links than their desktop counterparts.
 This makes for an easier user journey.
 It’s also important to pay attention to how users might view ad intrusions on mobile screens.
 With a small screen, pop-up ads and other conversion techniques could create a poor user experience.

 The mobile-first focus has been a long time coming.
 In fact, it’s been nearly a decade in the making.
-Google is recognizing the global shift from desktop to mobile and the increasing value that users place on overall experience.
+Google is recognizing the global shift from desktop to mobile and the increasing value that users place on the overall experience.
 Now is the perfect time to invest in a mobile responsive site, and take a good look at your user experience.
-Call us today at 515-4WEB-GUY (515-493-2489) for a FREE, no obligation website assessment!
+Call us today at 515-4WEB-GUY (515-493-2489) for a FREE, no-obligation website assessment!
 Our expert design team and user experience specialists have what it takes to make sure your website is ready for Google’s mobile-first initiative!